 - Trauma-focused CBT (CBT for Trauma): This type of CBT considers trauma and its effects on behavior.
 It allows people to see the relationship between trauma and their behavior and can help them break the association with drinking alcohol.

 - Dialectical Behavior Therapy (DBT) is a type of therapy that can be particularly beneficial for people with dual diagnoses.
 This therapy allows you to manage alcoholism and other disorders through behavioral skills and motivational enhancement.

 - Interpersonal therapy: Creating a support network that helps with loneliness, depression, and other emotional triggers of addictive behavior can help to strengthen resistance to relapse.
-With an alcoholic rehab Albuquerque program, interpersonal therapy is a powerful tool for helping clients come to terms with the underlying causes of their drinking and can help better achieve both initial sobriety as well as prevent relapse.
+With an alcoholic rehab Albuquerque program, interpersonal therapy is a powerful addiction medicine tool for helping clients come to terms with the underlying causes of their drinking and can help better achieve both initial sobriety as well as prevent relapse.

 - Dual diagnosis treatment: If you’re diagnosed with a mental health disorder in conjunction with your alcohol abuse disorder, you’ll likely receive dual diagnosis treatment.
 This form of therapy specifically caters to individuals who suffer from an underlying mental health disorder in combination with their alcohol abuse challenges.
 The primary goal is to provide help and relief for the underlying mental health disorder while simultaneously treating the alcohol abuse.
 Dual diagnosis treatment has much lower instances of relapse, providing extremely successful success rates.

 Help for Alcohol in New Mexico – Call Now!

 Family Therapy or Marriage Therapy